Energy Transition Academy

 What We Are Doing

-New for 2022, we are excited to be launching RMI’s Global Fellowship Program.
-Our initial cohort will include five senior to mid-level energy practitioners based at Caribbean utilities.
-The first cohort in the Fellowship Program runs from January to April 2022 and includes a series of online convening events, direct project experience and support, and networking opportunities.
-Fellows have the opportunity to take a deep dive into focus areas such as microgrid development and operation (with a focus on solar and battery systems), regulatory frameworks for distributed renewable energy development, and procurement and contract negotiation considerations.
-The program is being co-designed with input from participants to ensure content is relevant and timely for their individual and organizational needs.
-The Fellows will receive coaching and support from RMI to enhance their capacity to develop regional clean energy projects.
+Our initial cohort — the Inaugural Caribbean Fellowship — includes five senior- to mid-level energy practitioners based in the Caribbean.
+The program consists of online events, direct project experience and support, and networking opportunities.
+Fellows can take a deep dive into focus areas such as microgrid development and operation (focusing on solar and battery systems), regulatory frameworks for distributed renewable energy development, and procurement and contract negotiation considerations.
+The program was co-designed with input from participants to ensure content is relevant and timely for their individual and organizational needs.
+The Fellows receive coaching and support from RMI to enhance their capacity to develop regional clean energy projects.

 To learn more about the fellowship program and how to get involved, contact: ETA@rmi.org

 Leadership Accelerator cohort training and facilitation develops solutions to shared and individual clean energy challenges— building confidence in bold, new action.
 Leadership Accelerators are regionally focused and designed to advance local clean energy projects.

 In early 2022, the ETA will launch Leadership Accelerators in the Global South, focusing on peer-to-peer problem solving, learning, and support.

 Global Learning Platform

 Coming soon!
 The Global Learning Platform is under development.
 Information will be generated by subregional communities of practice and curated by a centralized team of knowledge management experts into practical trainings.
 The platform will interconnect practitioners and communities of practice providing relevant content, training, insights, storytelling, and amplified experience-sharing.